-Walt Disney World is simply magical at Christmastime.
+Walt Disney World at Christmastime is simply magical.
 The decorations, the smells, the entertainment, the treats, where to begin?!
 We are big fans of taking a break from the Parks during what’s considered to be the busiest time of year and heading over to the resorts.
 Each resort is all decked out for Christmas in its own theme, so it can be difficult to know where to start!
-That’s why we have created this décor crawl to include our top 5 favorite resorts at Walt Disney World during the holidays.
+Read on for our favorite Disney resorts to visit at Christmas time.

 The Yacht & Beach Club at Christmas

-An easy walk over from Epcot, The Beach Club boasts the most elaborate Gingerbread Carousel.
+An easy walk over from Epcot, Disney’s Beach Club Resort boasts the most elaborate Gingerbread Carousel.
 This life-size, rotating carousel is beautifully decorated and even has quite a few hidden mickeys to be found.
 Add in a fun, beach-themed Christmas tree and plenty of decorations through the lobby and this is one display you won’t want to miss.
 And since it’s super easy to get to from EPCOT, this is one of our favorite Disney resorts to visit at Christmas time for families!

 The Beach Club’s sister resort, the Yacht Club has its own kind of magic.
 Not only does it have a grand Christmas tree in its own lobby, but also an adorable little village display, complete with a running train, mountains, and shops.
-It’s the kind of thing you really have to see to appreciate, but if you’re already headed to the Beach Club (which you should be), it’s an easy stop that’s well worth the extra steps.
+It’s the kind of thing you really have to see to appreciate; but if you’re already headed to the Beach Club (which you should be), it’s an easy stop that’s well worth the extra steps.
 This year, 2023, Yacht Club is actually getting its own Gingerbread Display!
 We don’t have the details yet, but we are excited to see what Disney cooks up for the Yacht Club lobby.

 The Boardwalk Inn at Christmas